jensenbox/rustythook/docs/plan.md

 - [x] Use a github action or something that will automatically bump the next version using heuristics of the commit messages and PRs - like labelling and titles containing things like "fix" or "feat" but using industry standard conventions.
 At this phase, we can release a new version every time a PR is merged in.
 The release notes can use a popular release notes generator from the PRs since last release.
 - [x] Remove the dependency on a base interpreter for python, node and ruby by downloading the required interpreters from the internet and installing locally.
 Make sure to abide by the correct versions in the .python-version and similar files.
 As this is for a monorepo you will need to ensure the use per sub-directory.
 - [x] Use the instructions found at docs/ruby.md to replace the current process of installing Ruby.
 Pay special attention to all the tasks and requirements.
-- [ ] Take the best ideas from the pre-commit and lefthook projects and integrate them into rustyhook.
+- [x] Take the best ideas from the pre-commit and lefthook projects and integrate them into rustyhook.
 - [ ] ensure all tasks can operate in parallel
+- [ ] We will need some sort of mutex system to ensure that the hooks are not running at the same time on the same file.
+Perhaps what might work better is to mark the hooks as readers or readers and writers to allow for all readers to execute first and in parallel but the reader/writers can only execute in parallel as long as their file globs do not overlap.
 - [ ] implement an "explain" command that can be used to explain the current configuration and any errors that may have occurred.
+Perhaps the existing doctor command can be used instead?
 - [ ] use uv to start all python hooks in a separate process
 - [ ] use fnm to start all node hooks in a separate process
 - [ ] Add a strict rust linter to the project